Unified Communications Project Plan: 3 Steps to UCaaS Success

 CIO Carl Whitman said that leading in education tech "increasingly means putting in place the technology infrastructure to enable learning without boundaries."

 This is why the organization chose Atlantech Online, powered by Broadsoft.

-In many cases, organizations can begin realizing serious ROI on a new UCaaS investment much more quickly than they realize.
-Atlantech Online, a leading vendor of truly unified communications and direct cloud connect in the Mid-Atlantic, specializes in helping prospective UC users find the right vendor for their own needs, whether that's Atlantech or another organization.
+In many cases, organizations can begin realizing serious ROI on a new UCaaS investment much quicker than anticipated.
+Atlantech Online, a leading vendor of truly unified communications and direct cloud connect in the Mid-Atlantic, specializes in helping prospective UCaaS users find the right vendor for their own needs, whether that's Atlantech or another organization.